Introduction

 Assignment

 2. Too much mocking can be a bad thing.
 It is sometimes necessary, but if you have to set up an elaborate system of mocks to test any bit of your code, that means your code is too tightly coupled.
-This article might be a little extreme, but it contains several really good points about program architecture and testing.
+While it is quite in-depth, the following article contains several really good points about program architecture and testing.

-3. Now that you have some practice and context for TDD, this section of the Jest docs will probably make good sense to you.
+3. Now that you have some practice and context for TDD, the Jest docs section on “Setup and Teardown” will probably make good sense to you.

 5. Watch this amazing video that covers what to test in your codebase.
 The video is specifically about testing the Ruby language, but that doesn’t matter at all.
 The concepts here ring true in any language, and luckily Ruby is a clear enough language that you will be able to follow along just fine.